camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/jboss/chapters/01-bpm-platform/02-install-on-a-vanilla-jboss.html.md

 ---

-1. Download the camunda jboss distro from [our server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/jboss/camunda-bpm-jboss/).
+1. Download the camunda jboss distro from our [server](https://app.camunda.com/nexus/content/groups/public/org/camunda/bpm/jboss/camunda-bpm-jboss/).
    Choose the correct version named `$PLATFORM_VERSION/camunda-bpm-jboss-$PLATFORM_VERSION.zip` or `$PLATFORM_VERSION/camunda-bpm-jboss-$PLATFORM_VERSION.tar.gz`.
 2. Unpack the `modules` folder of the archive.
 3. Merge all content into your $JBOSS_HOME/modules/ directory.
 4. Adjust your `$JBOSS_HOME/standalone/configuration/standalone.xml` (or the JBoss configuration applicable for your installation) as described below
-5. Adjust datasources to your needs (see below), by default it uses the built in H2 database
+5. Adjust the datasource to your needs (see below), by default it uses the built in H2 database
 6. Startup the server